stephengold/Minie/README.md

 According to the Bullet Manual, the purpose of margin is "to improve performance and reliability of the collision detection."

-While methods are provided to adjust margins, doing do is not recommended.
+While methods are provided to adjust margins, doing so is not recommended.

 For certain shapes, margin increases the effective size of the collision object and distorts its effective shape: